felipewine/Docker-Ubuntu-Postgres-PgAdmin4/README.md

 ## Installing Postgres and PgAdmin4 from yaml file <a name="installingpostgres"></a>

-To set up our environment, we'll use a Docker compose file, and name this one as docker-compose.yml inside a folder
+To set up our environment, we'll use a Docker compose file and .json file as well, we name both as docker-compose.yml and servers.json inside a folder

     version: '3.8'
     services: